 Our business could be negatively impacted by climate change.
 While we seek to mitigate the business risks associated with climate change for our operations, there are inherent climate-related risks wherever business is conducted.
 Access to clean water and reliable energy in the communities where we conduct our business, whether for our offices, clients, vendors or other stakeholders is a priority.
 We have large offices in Connecticut, Florida, India, the United Kingdom, Spain and Australia, and other locations that are vulnerable to climate change effects.
+Additionally, scarcity of fuel and/or rising green energy costs may increase our operations costs or affect client travel to our Conferences.
 Changing market dynamics, global policy developments, and the increasing frequency and impact of extreme weather events on critical infrastructure in the U.S. and elsewhere have the potential to disrupt our business, the business of our vendors, and the business clients, and may cause us to experience higher attrition, losses and additional costs to maintain or resume operations.

 Failure to achieve ESG commitments or meet stakeholder expectations in ESG could harm our reputation.
 We have committed to achieve net-zero greenhouse gas emissions by 2035 in accordance with the SBTi's Net-Zero Standard.
-Our ability to achieve this and other ESG goals is subject to numerous risks outside of our control.
-Our failure to achieve them or continue practices that meet evolving stakeholder expectations in ESG could harm our reputation, adversely affect our ability to attract and retain employees or clients and expose us to increased scrutiny from investors and regulatory authorities.
+The SBTi has approved Gartner's near-term science-based emissions reductions targets.
+Our ability to achieve these and other ESG goals is subject to numerous risks outside of our control.
+In addition, standards and processes for measuring and reporting carbon emissions and other sustainability metrics may change over time, and may result in inconsistent data, or could result in significant revisions to our strategies and targets, or our ability to achieve them.
+Our failure to achieve them or continue practices that meet evolving, and sometimes conflicting, stakeholder expectations in ESG could harm our reputation, adversely affect our ability to attract and retain employees or clients and expose us to increased scrutiny from investors and regulatory authorities.